AmbireTech/adex-protocol/OUTPACE.md

 @TODO channel spec: explain why sequence is not needed
 @TODO channel spec: explain why challenge period is not needed
+@TODO channel spec: describe channelWithdraw; describe on-chain guarantees against double spending and why they work in a unidirectional channel; global withdrawn[channel] and withdrawnByAddr[channel][spender]; also `assert(available > alreadyWithdrawn)`

 ## Specification